Vivek-04022001/documentation/coredev/packages-dependencies.md

 -   ZCML level (includes)
 -   testing (need for layers, such as functional testing)

-We do not have any circular dependencies at the package level anymore.
+We don't have any circular dependencies at the package level anymore.
 This was solved already.

 Nevertheless we have indirection on all other levels.